 Table of contents

-The Corporate Sustainability Reporting Directive (CSRD) is an EU law that requires over 50,000 companies operating in the European Union to disclose detailed information on their environmental, social, and governance (ESG) impacts, risks, and strategies — with reports subject to external assurance and published as part of the annual management report.
-CSRD entered into force in January 2023 and began applying in phases from 2024, replacing and dramatically expanding the scope of the former Non-Financial Reporting Directive (NFRD).
-Together with the Corporate Sustainability Due Diligence Directive (CSDDD) and Germany’s LkSG Supply Chain Act, CSRD forms a foundational pillar of the EU’s sustainable business regulatory framework for 2025 and beyond.
+The Corporate Sustainability Reporting Directive (CSRD) is an EU law that requires over 50,000 companies operating in the European Union to disclose detailed information on their environmental, social, and governance (ESG) impacts, risks, and strategies.
+Notably, these reports are subject to external assurance and published as part of the annual management report.
+CSRD entered into force in January 2023 and began applying in phases from 2024.
+Specifically, it replaced and dramatically expanded the scope of the former Non-Financial Reporting Directive (NFRD).

 What exactly is CSRD and what does it mean for your organization?
 How does it differ from NFRD?
 What are the key requirements?
 How can organizations achieve compliance and benefit from it?
-And what are the best practices for CSRD reporting?
+This guide answers these questions comprehensively.
+Additionally, it provides a practical roadmap to CSRD compliance and how it connects to broader supply chain due diligence obligations under CSDDD and LkSG.

 Understanding CSRD